microsoft/ignite-learning-paths-training-apps/apps40/README.md

 ```

 ## Delete your deployment

-To delete the deployment run the following
+To delete the deployment run the following:

 ```
 az group delete -n < your resource group> -y
 ```